Sunday, November 1, 2020

 “Yes.”

 Varhi could not hide his elated grin.
-With that kind of money, he could take a break from this little mercenary business he was doing, hire a ship and journey his way to Kior as he had been planning to do for weeks now.
+With that kind of money, he could take a break from this little mercenary business he was doing, hire a ship and journey his way to Kior as he had been planning to do for the past couple of months now.
 Besides, he could work alone, which was just how he preferred his jobs as well.
 Also, this... 'situation' had piqued his interest quite considerably.
-All the chips had fallen into place right for him.
-“Okay.
-Deal.”
+All the chips may have finally fallen into place for him.
+“Okay, fine, it's a deal.”
 Varhi agreed.

 “Wonderful, then you—”

-“There.
+“...There.
 Read it over and if you agree to the terms, sign your name on the line under my signature.”
 Avotash said, handing the items to Hawkins, who then stepped over to Varhi to hand them to him now.
+"As usual, your surname is not required for you.
+Your... drawing in its place will suffice."

-Varhi took them and gave the contract a slow and deliberate scrutinizing.
+Varhi took the items from Hawkins and gave the contract a slow and deliberate scrutinizing.
 He was certainly no expert on contract wording as Avotash was, but he was no novice either.
 He paid very careful attention to the wording.
-Everything looked genuine and sound, clear and precise.
-Taking a second and much faster look over again just in case, he moved the quill to sign just his first name.
+Everything looked genuine, sound, clear and precise.
+Taking a second and much faster look over again just in case, he moved the quill to sign just his first name, and then drew a circular object with a indented line within it to signify the drawing of a pot lid, of all things.
 It was the best he could do.
 He couldn’t remember his surname at all.
 He handed the items back.

-“It is done.
+“It is done, sir.
 My greatsword and I are yours once again, 'my Grace'.”
-Varhi smirked.
+Varhi smirked as he handed the items back to Avotash's loyal pawn.

 “Excellent.
-We will pray for your good fortune.”
+We will pray to Yggdrasil for your good fortune.”
 Avotash said, leaning back into the throne chair as Hawkins stepped back to his usual position..

 “Uh-huh.”
 Varhi replied dryly.
 He turned back around and began to step out of the throne room, raising a hand up to wave behind him as a ‘goodbye’ gesture just before stepping through the doors, his mind already racing about how he was going to handle this job.

 The trip from here to Karvadean on foot was normally four days if he hurried, but the day was half over and he did not care to stay in the capital of Masirean at an inn, so he rounded up to five days if he counted today.
 That would allow him to journey towards the village at his own pace and also allow him to take the southern route from here without wasting too much time.
 It was the slightly longer, but far easier route.
-Just a forest and then nothing but plains until he reached the mountains Karvadean rested in.
+Just a forest and then nothing but plains and meadows until he reached the mountains Karvadean rested within.
+If he recalled Masirean's geography correctly, there was a very small village at the east of the base of the mountains...

-However, the journey there and back here would require nearly two weeks worth of food in of itself.
-He didn’t know how long investigating would take either.
-Karvadean was quite stranded and difficult to get to, being in the middle of the mountains.
+Karvadean was quite stranded and difficult to get to, being in the middle of the mountains like that..
 It may even take some time specifically to find it.
 He did not know what he was expecting either, or how long he would need to camp there for.
 It would be best to play it safe.
 No need to fail a mission because he made such a stupid mistake like not bringing enough food with him.

-Three weeks worth of provisions?
-Ugh, that was gonna hurt the wallet.
-The last job wouldn’t even cover all of that.
-Maybe he could ask his ‘associate’ for a small loan for this job.
+Three weeks worth of provisions in total and probably at least a ride there?
+Ugh.
+That was gonna hurt the wallet... and it was already straining.
+The money he just received wouldn’t even cover all of that.
+Maybe he could ask Jimmy for a small loan for this job.
 Put it under his ever growing debt to the man…

 Five-thousand seru though…

 Well, at least the one benefit of dealing with spoiled royalty is that sometimes they paid ridiculously well when they inevitably put themselves into a hole and needed you to bury them out of it.
-Go figure.
+Or perhaps in this case, annoyed them so much that they were willing to pay a criminal amount to make you go away.

 * * *